actano/helm-sealed-secrets/README.md

-   --config-file value                          Config file to configure the other flags (default: ".sealed-secrets.yaml") --vault.token-file value                     Location of the vault token file (default: "~/.vault-token") --vault.address value                        Vault API endpoint [$VAULT_ADDR] --sealed-secrets.public-key value            The public key for sealing the secrets.
+   --config-file value                          Config file to configure the other flags (default: ".sealed-secrets.yaml") --vault.token-file value                     Location of the vault token file (default: "~/.vault-token") --vault.address value                        Vault API endpoint [$VAULT_ADDR] --sealed-secrets.public-key value            Path to a file which contains the public key for sealing the secrets.
    --sealed-secrets.controller-namespace value  The namespace in which the sealed secrets controller runs.
 Only used if the sealed-secrets.public-key flag is not set.
    --help, -h                                   show help
 ```